darnokkeson/TSCleaner/README.md

 - Check directory structure matches the expected layout
 - Ensure file permissions allow reading

-No output or "OCZEKIWANIE" status:
+No output or stuck on waiting status:
 - Verify .ts files are in the root directory (same as .bat file)
 - Check that the watcher has permission to read the directory
 - Confirm .ts files are valid and not being continuously written

 Processing fails silently:
-- Check console output for [BLAD] error messages
+- Check console output for [ERROR] messages
 - Verify input .ts file is valid MPEG-TS format
 - Check disk space for output file creation
 - Ensure write permissions in the output directory